OpenDroneMap/WebODM/coreplugins/cesiumion/README.md

 3. Edit the WebODM task options and make sure to enable `texturing-single-material`.
 4. Start the WebODM processing (this will take a while to complete).
 3. Once finished, select the `Tile in CesiumIon` dropdown button for a list of available asset uploads.
+4. Click on a dropdown item to show the popup dialogue where you can rename the asset, add a description/attribute, or enable an Cesium Ion option before uploading.
-4. Click on a dropdown item to start the upload to your Cesium Ion assets account.
+5. Submit to start the upload to your Cesium Ion assets account.
-5. You can view the progress of the upload by clicking the `Cesium Tasks`.
+6. You can view the progress of the upload by clicking the `View Ion Tasks` button.
-6. Once complete you can then click on the `View in Cesium` dropdown button to open a new browser tab to view your Cesium Ion assets
+7. Once complete you can then click on the `View in Cesium` dropdown button to open a new browser tab to view your Cesium Ion assets

 > **NOTE:** There are 2 phases to a Cesium task: **uploading** and **processing**.
 Uploading is the transfer of processed WebODM data to Cesium Ion.
 Processing is the tiling/rendering Cesium Ion does to generate streamable models.